 - Claims are automatically generated in a PM system when the provider closes an encounter

 It even goes further than that.
-With an integrated system, such as PrognoCIS EHR, front desk staff can quickly check eligibility for patients via the clearinghouse before services are rendered.
+With an integrated system, such as PrognoCIS Electronic Health Records Software, front desk staff can quickly check eligibility for patients via the clearinghouse before services are rendered.
 Integrated systems also generally allow a high percentage of transactions to flow digitally through the system for processing.

 While purchasing Practice Management software may be a bit of an investment for a new practice, it is a wise decision in the long run.
 Having stronger control over the practice’s revenue is beneficial for the clinic as it enables them to optimize their collections and secure their billing information.
 With the capabilities of an integrated system, the clinic is better equipped to manage its billing and maintain the practice.